labsland/labdiscoverylib/docs/source/cli.rst

 Check status
 ^^^^^^^^^^^^

-You can fake WebLab-Deusto requesting the status of the current user.
+You can fake LabDiscoveryEngine requesting the status of the current user.

 .. code-block:: shell